11 reasons why the Australian Cobberdog is the ideal pet

 2. Very intelligent and easy to train

 A highly intelligent animal, the Australian Cobberdog is a fast learner and easy to teach, especially as it loves attention and is keen to please people.
+Like most intelligent breeds, it responds best to positive, reward-based training methods.

 3. Good with kids and elderly people

-4. Perfect for people with allergies
+4. A good option for people with allergies

 5. Easy to care for